Minneapolis general strike of 1934: Impact and legacy

 More importantly, the strike launched the career of Farrell Dobbs, who played a significant role in the organization of over-the-road drivers throughout the Midwest.
 Those efforts led in turn to the transformation of the Teamsters from a craft union, made up of locals with a parochial focus on their own craft and locality, into a truly national union.

+The organization Remember 1934 hosts an annual celebration to honor the strike.
+In 2024, the celebration included the grandchildren of Henry Ness, and involved local art exhibitions.
+In 1940, the Aquatennial was established and took place on the same day as the remembrance of the strikers.